-3. The Pilot Program
+3. The Intermediary Program

-- 3.1 The Intermediary Pilot Program came into effect from 1 July 2018 after the participating venues of the Courts were gazetted, pursuant to section 389F(1)(b) of the Act, and the panel of intermediaries established, pursuant to section 389H of the Act. - 3.2 The scheme in Part 8.2A of the Act applies to relevant criminal proceedings at a participating venue of a Court that involve a witness, other than the accused, if the witness is a person under the age of 18 years or a person with a cognitive impairment ('vulnerable witness'). - (a) The criminal proceedings to which the scheme applies are set out in section 389A(1) of the Act (but see 3.3). - (b) The scheme applies at any stage of the relevant criminal proceeding including an appeal or rehearing. - (c) The scheme applies to a criminal proceeding commenced on or after 28 February 2018 or a criminal proceeding following the committal of an accused on or after that date irrespective of when the offence is alleged to have been committed. - 3.3 The Intermediary Pilot Program for the use of intermediaries has operated more narrowly than the scheme set out in the Act, applying to: - (a) complainants in sexual offences matters who are vulnerable witnesses; - (b) vulnerable witnesses, apart from the accused, in homicide matters; - (c) all Court jurisdictions i.e. Children's Court, Magistrates' Court, County Court and Supreme Court in the Melbourne legal precinct, and in Bendigo, Geelong and Warrnambool or participating venues as gazetted from time to time; and - (d) police sexual offence and child abuse investigative team ('SOCIT') sites in Bendigo, Box Hill, Fawkner, Frankston, Geelong, Knox, Melbourne and Warrnambool or as nominated by the Intermediary Pilot Program from time to time.
+- 3.1 The Intermediary Program came into effect from 1 July 2018 after the participating venues of the Courts were gazetted, pursuant to section 389F(1)(b) of the Act, and the panel of intermediaries established, pursuant to section 389H of the Act. - 3.2 The scheme in Division 2 of Part 8.2A of the Act applies to relevant criminal proceedings at a participating venue of a Court that involve a witness (including the complainant), other than the accused, who is under the age of 18 years or a person with a cognitive impairment ('vulnerable witness'). - 3.3 The criminal proceedings to which the scheme applies are set out in section 389A(1) of the Act (but see [3.4] below).
+The scheme applies at any stage of the relevant criminal proceeding including an appeal or rehearing.
+The scheme applies to a criminal proceeding commenced on or after 28 February 2018 or a criminal proceeding following the committal of an accused on or after that date irrespective of when the offence is alleged to have been committed.6